MuadDev/LaserCutting/christmas_ornaments/christmas_balls/README.md

   		More elaborate figures.
 Created using (circles, squares, beziers, etc)

 ## Stars
-Christmas balls with star patterns
+Christmas balls with star patterns.

 ## Words
-Christmas balls filled with words
+Christmas balls filled with words.

 ### FAQ
 **How to fit words into a shape using inkscape?**